BellevueCollege/bc-st-search-client/README.md

 * `query_peram`: URL perameter used to store search query
 * `page_num_peram`: URL perameter used to store current page number
 * `site_peram`: Array perameter used to store site filters
-* `site_api_key`: Perameter in Swiftype API that you would like the site filter to compare against
+* `site_filter_id`: Perameter in Swiftype API that you would like the site filter to compare against
 * `results_per_page`: How many results to show on each page
 * `engine_url`: URL the plugin should use to access Swiftype's API.
 This should remain the same for all public search engines.
 * `engine_key`: Public API key